Janmejay16/carsRent/README.md

 * setPopupAdm : function to show popup based of the Admission Form on value (boolean)
 * setPopupApp : function to show popup based of the Appointment Form on value (boolean)

-### useLayoutEffect
+### LayoutEffect for window scroll to top
-This layout is used to open the page from the top
+* useLayoutEffect : This layout is used to open the page from the top